adbar/simplemma/training/README.rst

   then-current bases (5,096 rows dropped, verified byte-identical at the time; git history holds the fuller sets) and 17 of the 47 files never were.
   File length therefore reflects mining era, not curation quality.
+- ``verify_idempotence.py [lang ...]`` — byte-idempotence lint: every shipped
+  dictionary must recompose byte-identically from its own data (zero expected drift; any difference means a pipeline change silently rewrites shipped data).
+Run it by hand after pipeline or data changes (~15 min for all languages, seconds per language).
 - ``eval_gate.py <lang> <baseline.tsv> <candidate.tsv>`` — release gate:
   refuse a candidate that regresses token- OR type-level accuracy on any UD treebank for the language (cross-treebank is automatic), each at its